What is Drizalma Sprinkle?

 Your blood pressure will need to be checked often.

-Do not stop using Drizalma Sprinkle suddenly, or you could have unpleasant symptoms (such as dizziness, vomiting, agitation, sweating, confusion, numbness, tingling, or electric shock feelings).
-Ask your doctor how to safely stop using this medicine.
+Do not stop using Drizalma Sprinkle suddenly, or you could have unpleasant symptoms (such as agitation, confusion, tingling or electric shock feelings).
+Ask your doctor before stopping the medicine.

 Store at room temperature away from moisture and heat.